petroly-initiative/petroly-react/README.md

 ## Project Goal

-Create a high-quality platform where all students share their knowledge and experiences in their KFUPM jouerneys
+Create a high-quality platform where all students share their knowledge and experiences in their KFUPM journeys

 ---